 - Damages- it is important to show how you have been affected by the injury suffered.
 You may have suffered psychologically, socially, financially or otherwise as a result of the negligence-caused injury.
 This is very important to proving your case and getting the right compensation amount.

-What Kind Of Lawyer Do I Need For Medical Malpractice?
+What Kind Of Lawyer Do I Need For My Hospital Malpractice Claim?

 - Have accreditation in recognized associations in the industry which include the Law Society’s Clinical Negligence Panel, Association of Personal Injury Lawyers (APIL) and Action against Medical Accidents panel (AvMA).